-With customers now valuing the convenience of experiences like ‘scan and go’, click & collect, and product look-up, barcode scanning in retail has become the hero of these growing trends.
+With customers now valuing the convenience of experiences like mobile self-scanning, click & collect, and product look-up, barcode scanning in retail has become the hero of these growing trends.

 Yet only having one way of using this clever technology to engage increasingly diverse consumers online will simply not cut it.
 To retain the loyalty of a much broader customer base, retailers need to offer the right mix of channels, services and apps to suit different shopping preferences – but with the same standard of frictionless shopping experience.
 This omnichannel approach to retailing provides a seamless customer experience whether the consumer is shopping online from a mobile device or a laptop from the comfort of their sofa, or is physically present in a retail store.

 Apps are not the only option to engage customers

 According to Forbes, the consumer is ready to accept the mobile device as a mechanism to purchase products more readily today than in previous years.

 When consumers are shopping on smart devices, mobile or tablets, the perceived wisdom in the retail sector has generally been that a native app is the only satisfactory way to fully engage with consumers.
 However, native app development can be costly and time consuming.
 And it usually requires significant marketing support to generate uptake and acceptance on a commercially viable scale.